MiguelCastro9/MiguelCastro9/README.md

 # Hello 👋🏻

-my name is Miguel Castro, i work and study with TI.
+My name is Miguel Castro, i work and study with TI.

 My main focus is in the area of ​​software development, having as main tool, the Java language ☕️.